programs

 Nāwaipuna’s work is carried through place-based programs that connect people to ʻāina, cultural practice, and community.

-The Makaliʻi Project is Nāwaipuna’s flagship program, engaging young adults in immersive, land-based experiences that build cultural literacy, environmental stewardship, and community leadership.
+As Nāwaipuna's flagship program, the Makaliʻi Project carries forth the 10-year legacy of the Blue Water Exchange, engaging young adults in immersive, place-based experiences that build cultural literacy, environmental stewardship, and community leadership.

 What participants do: